Nette Database

 Tracy Debug Bar

-If you use Tracy, the Database panel in the Debug Bar is automatically enabled.
+If you use Tracy, the Database panel in the Debug Bar is automatically activated.
 It displays all executed queries, their parameters, execution time, and the location in the code where they were called.